Ethiopia bans street begging by Syrians in growing numbers

 - Adoptee deported by U.S. sues S. Korea, agency

+“We gave them what we could afford but they are still begging,” Yemane said.

+Many Ethiopians were baffled when the Syrians began appearing on the streets of the capital, Addis Ababa, displaying signs written in the local Amharic language appealing for help.

-One Syrian told the AP his family fled the war, and life in other countries became too expensive.
+One Syrian told the AP his family fled the war at home and has moved from place to place as life in other countries became too expensive.

+Khalid Youssef said he, his wife and three children first sought refuge in Lebanon then a year ago moved to Sudan, which neighbors Ethiopia, with the help of the United Nations.
+They finally moved to Ethiopia.

-Khalid Youssef says Ethiopians “are even more generous and they help us a lot.”
+“We don’t have any money,” he said.
+“Besides, there was no work in Sudan even though people were generous.
+Here, people are even more generous and they help us a lot.”

+To survive, he said, the family asks for charity during the day.
+“At night we go to sleep at the mosque.”

+The U.N. refugee agency told the AP in December it was supporting Ethiopia’s government in caring for close to 80 “Syrian refugees and asylum seekers” whom it said started arriving in the country in 2014.